 The part of the increase in value that was due to you converting your home space into an office doesn’t qualify for a tax relief called Principal Private Residence Relief.

-Directors and employees
+Directors and employees paying for a home office

 If you use part of your property for any purpose other than as your home, e.g. for your business or and/or during employment, HMRC can reduce the PPR (by a ‘just and reasonable’ amount) you’re entitled to claim against the total gain made from selling your home.